Birgit Cramer van den Bogaart: proud resident of Nieuw-Vennep for 22 years!

 You do a lot in Haarlemmermeer.
 How did this start?

-I was soon involved in Oranjevereniging Beatrix through my neighbor at the time.
-Where I was on the board for 8 years.
-After I started as a freelancer, I became responsible for PR and (online) marketing at Entrepreneurs Association Haarlemmermeer Zuid (OVHZ).
-And I make the magazine the ZuidPost.
-Later I also made a magazine for Hollandse Plassen.
+I quickly became involved with the Oranjevereniging Beatrix through my then-neighbor, where I served on the board for eight years.
+After starting as a freelancer, I became responsible for PR and (online) marketing at the Haarlemmermeer Zuid Business Association (OVHZ).
+I also produce the magazine ZuidPost, which has since become part of the Haarlemmermeer business magazine InfoRegio.
+Later, I also produced a magazine for Hollandse Plassen.
 These two experiences made me curious about the origins of Haarlemmermeer.
-So I made a magazine about the Waterwolf and the Ringvaart together with a partner. called; Sail along the banks of the Ringvaart.
-The Waterwolf was the nickname of the Haarlemmermeer.
-I've always had a link with water, so this was really a gift for me to make.
-Many other great opportunities followed this project.
-Recently I made the second edition of the magazine Liefs uit Haarlemmermeer together with Daniëlle.
+So, together with a partner, I created a magazine about the Waterwolf and the Ringvaart canal.
+It was called "Varen langs de Oevers van de Ringvaart" (Sailing Along the Banks of the Ringvaart).
+The Waterwolf was the nickname for the Haarlemmermeer.
+I've always had a connection to water, so this was a real gift for me to be able to create it.
+Many other wonderful opportunities followed this project.
+Together with Daniëlle, I created the first and second editions of the magazine "Liefs uit Haarlemmermeer" (Love from Haarlemmermeer), and I remain involved with it because it's simply a wonderful platform.

 White Church in New Vennep